fabioscarparo/GroWDash/README.md

 ## Why GroWDash?

 GroWDash provides an essential and clean designed dashboard with real-time data, historical charts, and advanced analytics for your photovoltaic system.
-It serves as a more intuitive, feature-rich, and UI-curated alternative to the official ShinePhone App.
+It serves as a more intuitive, feature-rich, and UI-curated alternative to the official ShinePhone App, and can be self-hosted on a NAS or any server with optional secure remote access via Cloudflare Tunnel.

 ---

 ## ✨ Features

-- **Secure Authentication:** Implementation of a robust JWT flow using **HttpOnly Cookies**.
+- **Secure Authentication:** JWT flow using **HttpOnly Cookies**, protecting tokens from XSS attacks.
+Credentials stored only on your machine, hashed with Bcrypt.
-- **Real-Time Power Flow:** Visual representation of energy moving between solar panels, battery, grid, and home.
+- **Real-Time Power Flow:** Visual SVG widget showing live energy moving between solar panels, battery, grid, and home loads.
+- **Accurate Energy Data:** Daily totals read directly from the inverter's internal `*Today` cumulative counters — the same source used by ShinePhone — instead of integrating 5-minute power snapshots, eliminating measurement drift.
+- **Daily Curve Charts:** Area charts for today's power flows (solar, home, battery, grid) and battery State of Charge (SOC) over the day.
-- **Detailed Energy Breakdown:** Analyze daily, monthly, and yearly yields.
+- **Detailed Energy Breakdown:** Per-day breakdown of all energy flows across months, with interactive month navigation and background prefetch for instant page turns.
+- **Solar Production History:** Bar charts aggregated by day, month, or year with gap-free series and future-date filtering.
-- **Self-Sufficiency Tracking:** Monitor how independent your home is from the grid.
+- **Self-Sufficiency Tracking:** Stacked bar chart showing how home consumption is covered: from solar, battery, or grid — with a monthly self-sufficiency percentage.
-- **Advanced Charts:** Includes Daily Power curves, Battery State of Charge (SOC) tracking, and historical energy comparisons.
-- **Device Management:** View detailed inverter configuration, firmware status, and settings.
+- **Energy Breakdown Card:** Today's system output split between self-consumed and exported, plus home consumption split by source.
+- **Device Management:** Inverter details, firmware, communication versions, battery pack specs, SOC operational limits, and all connected modules (datalogger, meter).
+- **Inverter Settings:** Read-only view of all inverter configuration registers (work mode, battery settings, grid limits, and more).
-- **Weather Integration:** Contextualize your solar production with current weather conditions.
+- **Weather Integration:** Real-time weather from Open-Meteo at the plant's coordinates, with solar production context (cloud cover, rain probability).
+- **Pull-to-Refresh:** Native mobile gesture with haptic feedback and animated indicator to manually force a data refresh.
+- **Swipe Navigation:** Horizontal swipe between pages on mobile.
-- **Mobile-First Design:** Responsive UI built with Tailwind CSS, shadcn/ui, and ApexCharts/Recharts.
+- **Mobile-First Design:** Responsive layout with a collapsible sidebar on desktop and a fixed bottom navigation bar on mobile, with animated page transitions.
-- **Dark/Light Mode:** Automatic theme switching based on your system preferences.
+- **Dark / Light / System Mode:** Three-way theme selector with smooth transitions.
+- **Self-Hosted & Docker-Ready:** Designed to run on a NAS (tested on Synology DSM 7.3) with Docker Compose, accessible remotely via Cloudflare Tunnel without port forwarding.

 ---